Is the Rise of Wearable Devices Helping or Hindering Our Training?

 Trevor Connor 10:00

-So this is an argument, I used to have some of the physiology labs where they would bring athletes in to do testing on them and give them their their power zones and they would take them off of their bike and put them on this highly accurate, I think it was EveloTron and my comment is, ‘why are you doing that’ and they go, ‘well, this is accurate’.
+So this is an argument, I used to have some of the physiology labs where they would bring athletes in to do testing on them and give them their power zones and they would take them off of their bike and put them on this highly accurate, I think it was EveloTron and my comment is, ‘why are you doing that’ and they go, ‘well, this is accurate’.
 I go, but if their power meter on their bike is inaccurate, let’s say it’s 30, 40 Watts off, you’re giving them power zones that are gonna be way off when they actually go and do their training.
 So my argument was always you should be putting them on a trainer on their bike.
 It might be less accurate power numbers, but the zones you’re gonna give them are going to work for their power meter because generally the power meters have pretty good reliability.

 Dr. Stephen Cheung 10:44